cpjobling/eglm03-textbook/_build/03/6/lagc.md

 In order to reduce the steady-state errors in a system we can use integral action (see [PID compensation](../4/pid)) which has the affect of increasing the system type number by 1 or increase the system gain.

-Unfortunately the latter, because it acts at all frequencies, usually has the effect of reducing stability.
+Unfortunately gain compensation, because it acts at all frequencies, usually has the effect of reducing stability.

 What is needed is a form of compensation that acts in a frequency dependent way: adding gain at low frequencies while maintaining mid-to-high frequency gains at the values needed to guarantee stable transient behaviour.